 - Houston Food Bank – The city’s main hub for food pantry information, Houston Food Bank has ramped up their food distribution efforts during the Coronavirus pandemic.
 On their site, you can view locations and schedules of food distributions taking place across the Greater Houston area through hundreds of partners within Houston Food Bank’s support network.
 Click here for more information.

-- Emergency Aid Coalition– Two food pantries are open to those in need of emergency aid, from Monday to Friday at 8:30am to noon.
+- Emergency Aid Coalition– Two food pantries are open to those in need of emergency aid, Monday to Friday from 8:30am to noon.
 There are certain documents required in order to access these food pantries, so please be sure to review those requirements.
 Click here for more information.

-- Harris County Area Agency on Aging: Meals on Wheels – Nutrition programs through this Houston Health Department-supported agency aim to eliminate food insecurity for older, vulnerable adults with home-delivered meals (through the Meals on Wheels program) to adults 60 years and older throughout the Harris County area.
+- Harris County Area Agency on Aging: Meals on Wheels – Nutrition programs through this Houston Health Department-supported agency aim to eliminate food insecurity for older, vulnerable adults with home-delivered meals to adults 60 years and older throughout the Harris County area.
 In addition, you can find information on assistance referrals, financial help and other services.
 Click here for more information.

 - Heights Interfaith Ministries Food Pantry – In the Woodlands Heights area, this food pantry is offering pre-bagged groceries with socially distanced distribution on Thursdays and Saturdays.
 Click here to read more about how they’re keeping the process safe, as well as schedules and other information.